raspberrypilearning/sense-hat-puzzle-box/en/step_17.md

 --- /hint ---
 --- /hints ---

-+ Still within the `else` section, add some code to check whether the user has got closer or further away from the target location.
++ Still within the `else` section, add some code to check whether the user has moved closer to or further away from the target location.
 As part of the check, test whether `last_distance = 999999`.
 If it is, do nothing, so that the user isn't told they have got closer just because the Pi has started receiving a GPS signal.

-+ Display the text `warmer` or `colder` depending on whether they moved closer or further away.
++ Display the text `warmer` or `colder` depending on whether the user moves closer or further away.

 --- hints ---
 --- hint ---